 Fortunately, construction managers can take several strategies to control sediment loss.
 Some BMPs include:

-- Stockpiling native topsoil and covering them with a protective tarp
+- Stockpiling native topsoil and covering it with a protective tarp

 - Installing a silt fence on graded lots to absorb topsoil runoff